-- Even with a policy to ensure better recovery and automation, printed contact information and other lists are still a good idea, just prior to an emergency (if warning time allows). - Contact information: employees/emergency contact information, carriers, and agency vendors, and a complete customer list. - Client contact information: contact information, location addresses, policies, carriers, limits, deductibles, and lienholders. - Have copies of the disaster plan, ACORD claims forms, and other office supplies.
+- Eliminating paper files and storing data electronically makes disaster recovery significantly easier. - Even with a policy to ensure better recovery and automation, printed contact information and other lists are still a good idea, just prior to an emergency (if warning time allows). - Contact information: employees/emergency contact information, carriers, and agency vendors, and a complete customer list. - Client contact information: contact information, location addresses, policies, carriers, limits, deductibles, and lienholders. - Have copies of the disaster plan, ACORD claims forms, and other office supplies.